humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 ![UNLIMITED POWER](http://i.imgur.com/YG08UPf.jpg)

-To get there though, we need a great process.
-So using jQuery, we'll explore this process of building something that starts out _relatively_ simple, then gets more and more complex.
+To get there though, we need a great process, and that takes practice.
+Today we'll use jQuery to explore this process of building something that starts out relatively simple, then gets more and more complex.
 We'll run into weird issues and bugs, but we'll use a few tricks and free tools at our disposal to solve them all.

 ---

-## Researching a new feature request
+## Researching new features with GitHub

 I'm helping my friend Simone build a webapp for writing short stories and she has this idea: